KISHANGOD/SCT_WD_1/README.md

 item.

 ## How to run
-Click on the deployment link in about section of this repo
+Click on the deployment link in the About section of this repo

 ## Key features
 ✅ Dynamic hover effects for better UI/UX <br>